Download the 2DCC MIP User Policies and Procedures: PDF | Word DOCX

 You need not provide a highly detailed schedule of facilities use.
 These are arranged at a later date for successful proposals in coordination with the user support group.

-If your proposal is recommended for support by the user proposal review committee, a technical area scientist from the user support group will contact you to develop the details of your experiment.
+If your proposal is recommended for support by the user proposal review committee, a technical area scientist assigned to your proposal will contact you to develop the details of your experiment.
 All selected proposals are expected to go through a safety and facilities review prior to the beginning of the experiment.

 Required Materials